KSAH-42/RabbitOM/README.md

 # About the connection class

+First of all, unlike http which is stateless protocol, any rtsp clients must maintain there socket opened during all the time when calling differents methods.

 The RtspConnection class will give you more features and a direct access to the protocol messaging layer.
 The following code demonstrate how to list the supported methods available on a security camera:

 ~~~~C#